FREE SHIPPING on purchases over 1,500 CZK 📦

 • Vitamin B12

 Vitamin B1 helps metabolize glucose and is involved in energy production.
-B2 supports proper thyroid function, and B3, along with B5, regulates blood sugar levels, which in turn affects cortisol, the main stress hormone.
-Together, these three vitamins help reduce PMS symptoms. ( 10 , 11 , 12 )
+B2 supports proper thyroid function, and B3 along with B5 regulates blood sugar levels, which then reflects on cortisol levels, the main stress hormone.
+Together, these three vitamins help alleviate the symptoms of premenstrual syndrome.
+(10,11,12)

-Vitamin B6 naturally supports detoxification and liver function and helps improve PMS symptoms. ( 13 ) That’s why we included it in our Premenstrual Complex .
-B9 plays a role in overall menstrual health and should be a must-have for any woman planning or expecting a baby. ( 14 )
+Vitamin B6 naturally supports detoxification and liver function and helps improve PMS symptoms.
+(13) That is why we have included it in our Premenstrual Complex.
+B9 then plays a role in overall menstrual health and should not be missing for any woman preparing for pregnancy, or who is already expecting.(14)

-Finally, there’s B12, a nutrient commonly deficient in vegetarians, which is actively involved in the nervous system and a deficiency may be linked to poor sleep quality. ( 15 )
+Finally, we have B12, a common deficiency nutrient in vegetarians, which is actively involved in the nervous system, and its deficiency can be associated with poor sleep.
+(15)

-I see these three nutrients as the most important for overall health, but they are also difficult to get from diet alone.
-However, this is not an exhaustive list.
-Your needs may vary depending on your current lifestyle, situation, age, and level of stress.
+I consider these three nutrients to be the most important for overall health, and they are also difficult to obtain solely through diet.
+However, this may not be the final list.
+The need may change depending on your current lifestyle, situation, age, or level of stress.

-If you are not looking for animal products, you may need to supplement with more zinc for healthy immunity or hormonal health .
-If you have problems with immunity, suffer from autoimmune diseases or endometriosis, it is definitely worth getting tested for vitamin D , which is very often deficient.
-Before preparing for pregnancy or to support fertility, your body will need increased amounts of folate, zinc or iodine , for such cases you can find Fertility Support Complex in our e-shop .
+If you don't consume animal products, you may need to supplement a larger amount of zinc for healthy immunity or hormonal health.
+If you have immunity issues, suffer from autoimmune diseases, or endometriosis, it's definitely worth getting tested for vitamin D, which is very often deficient.
+For preparing for pregnancy or supporting fertility, your body will need increased amounts of folate, zinc, or iodine; for such cases, you can find our Fertility Support Complex in our e-shop.

-Your needs will be different if you are completely healthy and just want to support your body in this regard, and the situation with nutrients will be different if you are suffering from certain problems or illnesses.
+Your needs will be different if you are completely healthy and just want to support your body in this regard, compared to if you are experiencing certain problems or illnesses.

-Are you confused about choosing dietary supplements?
-Or are you troubled by an irregular or otherwise unhealthy cycle, menstrual pain, PMS, and would you like to optimize your hormonal health?
+Are you struggling to choose dietary supplements?
+Or are you bothered by an irregular or otherwise unhealthy cycle, menstrual pain, PMS, and would like to optimize your health hormonally?

-Contact our Femvie experts who will create an individual plan based on your medical history, lab results, symptom monitoring, cycle analysis and a 90 min. initial consultation.
-Our experts will provide you with a complete assessment of your health and will support you on an ongoing basis to achieve results.
+Turn to our Femvie experts, who will create an individual plan for you based on your medical history, laboratory results, symptom monitoring, cycle analysis, and a 90-minute initial consultation.
+Our experts will provide a complete assessment of your health and will continuously support you to achieve results.

-Information about how consultations work can be found here .
+Information on how consultations work can be found here.

 Online consultation

-Was this article useful to you?
-Share it with your friends, maybe it will be useful to someone else.
+Was this article helpful to you?
+Share it with your friends, it might be useful to someone else.

-If you have any questions about women's health, don't hesitate to contact our experts at the Femvie consultation .
-They will be happy to answer everything for free.*
+If you have any questions about women's health, do not hesitate to contact our experts at Femvie counseling.
+They will be happy to answer all your questions for free.*

 1. https://chriskresser.com/should-you-take-a-multivitamin/